kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 all, situations are actually about either winning or losing, and not about something else (like finding a common solution that works for everyone).

-## A mindset is the sum of values and assumptions
+## A Mindset Is the Sum of Values and Assumptions
-Let's put everything we have discussed so far in the right order: _values_ that we hold dear influence and shape our _assumptions_.
+**Let's put everything we have discussed so far** in the right order: _values_ that we hold dear influence and shape our _assumptions_.
 Both of these drive our _behavior_, which, in turn, produces our results.
 The sum of values and assumptions is what we define as a _mindset_.
 With this definition at hand, we can now proceed to define an agile mindset as certain values and assumptions, and a non-agile mindset as another set of values and assumptions.

+{% include floatquote.html quote="In the same way as there is collective intelligence, there is also a group mindset which drives the behavior of a group."%}
 Before we do that, however, let's circle back to the trivial insight we generated above: Results are produced by individuals, teams, business lines and companies, and these results are obviously driven by the behavior of individuals, teams, business lines and companies.
-It's important to node, in addition, that the behavior of groups is driven by the mindset - values and assumptions - of that group, which are not necessarily the values and assumptions held by everyone in that group.
+It's important to note, in addition, that the behavior of groups is driven by the mindset - values and assumptions - of that group, which are not necessarily the values and assumptions held by everyone in that group.
 In the same way as there is